-What is my responsibility towards a child or a person who claims to be a child?
+8 What is my responsibility towards a child or a person who claims to be a child?

 In line with the relevant international and European legal standards and legislation, a child is any human being below the age of 18 years unless, under the law applicable to the child, majority is attained earlier.
-Even if you are not sure if the person who claims so is really a child, he/she still must be referred to the responsible authority for age assessment in accordance with national legislation and practice.
+Even if you are not sure if the person who claims so is really a child, they must still be referred to the responsible authority for age assessment according to national legislation and practice.

-Children are inherently vulnerable and it is very important to be particularly sensitive to their special needs, especially in the case they are unaccompanied or separated.
+Children are inherently vulnerable and it is very important to be particularly sensitive to their special needs, especially if they are unaccompanied or separated.
 Unaccompanied and separated children should be identified and referred to the responsible authorities as quickly as possible according to national legislation and practice and in line with the guarantees provided by EU law.
 Make sure you are aware of the national referral procedures and have the contact details of specialised child protection services and other responsible stakeholders at hand.

 Always remain observant and pay attention to possible indications of trafficking.
 Is there anything unusual about the situation you see?
 Is the child quiet, detached/distant, incoherent, scared, upset?
 Is a person waiting for the child or is the child looking at another adult?
-At any time, if there is a reasonable suspicion that the child may be at risk of trafficking, or is otherwise in need of protection, the referral mechanism and initial investigation must apply immediately according to the national legislation and practice.

-Remember to communicate in a child-friendly manner, taking into account the age and maturity of the child.
-Keep him/her informed of what is happening and what is going to happen.
-Ensure access to basic services
+At any time, if there is a reasonable suspicion that the child may be at risk of trafficking, or is otherwise in need of protection, the referral mechanism and initial investigation must be applied immediately according to national legislation and practice.
+Remember to communicate in a child-friendly manner, considering the age and maturity of the child.
+Keep the child informed of what is happening and what is going to happen.
+Ensure access to basic services.

 The best interests of the child must be a primary consideration in all actions and decisions concerning the child.
-As a general rule, children should not be separated from their accompanying parents or relatives, unless there is reasonable suspicion that it is not in their best interests.
-In such case, specialised child protection services should be informed immediately according to the national legislation and practice.
+As a general rule, children should not be separated from their accompanying parents or relatives, unless there is reasonable suspicion that staying with the parents or relatives is not in their best interests.
+In such a case, specialised child protection services should be informed immediately according to the national legislation and practice.

-The principle of non-refoulement shall be applied.
-If the return applies, the safeguards for children stipulated in Article 10 of the Return Directive shall be observed.
+The principle of non-refoulement must be applied.
+If the child is subject to a return procedure, the safeguards for children stipulated in Article 10 of the return directive must be observed.